Felipe-Ulloa-CA/bus-eta-prediction/README.md

 - No real-time GPS signals were used.
 - No congestion or traffic indicators included.
-- No cross-validation or hyperparameter optimization in baseline phase.
+- Cross-validation and hyperparameter optimization were not part of the initial baseline phase but were later implemented to improve model robustness.
 - Evaluation performed on static train/test split.

 These constraints define the structural nature of the baseline.